tcaroyle/Machault_tale_of_two_turkeys/README.md

 # Repository of script used for mapping in '*A tale of two turkeys: Assessing the domestication status and origins of turkey remains (Meleagris gallopavo) from the 18<sup>th</sup> century Machault shipwreck through ancient DNA and stable isotope analysis*'
-This repository contains an R script and associated data used for mapping site locations in the paper:
+This repository contains  R script and associated data used for mapping in the paper:

 Jackman, Luke S., Vaughan, Tom, Royle, Thomas C.A., Guiry, Eric J., Dagneau, Charles, Speller, Camilla F., Noël, Stéphane, & Yang, Dongya Y. (in review).
 A tale of two turkeys: Assessing the domestication status and origins of turkey remains (*Meleagris gallopavo*) from the 18<sup>th</sup> century Machault shipwreck through ancient DNA and stable isotope analysis.